Torbraw/astro-components/README.md

-# torbraw-astro-components
+# ui-components

-Library of astro + tailwincss components that I use on my projects, heavily inspired by [shadcn/ui](https://ui.shadcn.com).
+Library of astro & solidjs + tailwincss components that I use on my projects, heavily inspired by [shadcn/ui](https://ui.shadcn.com).
 This is not mean to be a complete port of shadcn/ui, I only port the components I need for my projects and I sometimes tweak them if I need to.

 ## How to use